Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Method

 \subsection{Radar Signal Model}

 In FMCW radar solutions, the transmitted signal $s_{TX}(t)$ is a chirp sequence, whose frequency usually follows a sawtooth pattern.
-The receive antenna collects the reflected signal $s_{RX}(t)$, which is further mixed with the transmitted signal and low-pass filtered, resulting in the beat signal $s_{b}(t)$, which is analytically computed as:

-where $s^{\ast}_{RX}(t)$ represents the complex conjugate of $s_{RX}(t)$.
 In the presence of mutual interferences, the receiving antenna collects a mix from two signals, the reflected signal and the interference signal.
 Consequently, the received signal is defined as follows:

-where $\underline{A}_{j} = A_{j} \cdot e^{j\phi}$ is the complex amplitude, $\tau_{j}$ is the propagation delay of target $j$, $N_{t}$ is the number of targets, and $N_{int}$ is the number of interferers.
-An uncorrelated interfering signal $s_{RFI,k}(t)$ (with a different modulation rate than the one of the transmitted chirp) translates, after mixing with the transmitted signal, into a chirp signal whose bandwidth is limited by the anti-aliasing filter \cite{alland2019spm}.
-Therefore, the uncorrelated interferences appear as highly non-stationary components on the spectrogram, which are spread across multiple frequency bins.
+where $\underline{A}_{i} = A_{i} \cdot e^{j\phi_i}$ is the complex amplitude, $\tau_{i}$ is the propagation delay of target $i$, $N_{t}$ is the number of targets, and $N_{int}$ is the number of interferers.
+The receive antenna collects the reflected signal $s_{RX}(t)$, which is further mixed with the transmitted signal and low-pass filtered, resulting in the beat signal $s_{b}(t)$.
+After mixing the signal reflected by a point-like target with the transmitted signal, we obtain a signal with constant frequency, whereas by mixing an uncorrelated interference with the transmitted chirp, we obtain a baseband chirp signal (as depicted in a qualitative manner in Figure \ref{fig_tf_interf_diagram}).

+The slope of the interference chirp (after mixing) is equal to the difference between the slope of the transmitted signal $k$ and the slope of the interference $k_{RFI,l}$, while its zero-frequency point $t_{RFI,l}$ corresponds to the intersection between the instantaneous frequency laws (IFL) of the transmitted and interference chirps.
+Based on the time-frequency diagram from Figure~\ref{fig_tf_interf_diagram}b, the IFL of the interference chirp in baseband can be written as:

+where $T_{AAF,l} = \frac{2 F_M}{|k - k_{RFI,l}|}$ is the duration of the interference, which is limited by the anti-aliasing filter used before sampling.
+If the slope of the transmitted signal is close to the interference slope, $T_{AAF,l}$ can get much longer than the chirp duration $T$ and the actual time extent of the baseband interference limited by $T$.
+A similar effect occurs if $t_{RFI,l}$ is near the ends of the repetition interval.
+Using the introduced notations, the resulting analytical beat signal in the presence of interferences is expressed as:

+where $\underline{A}_{RFI,l}$ is the complex amplitude of interference signal $l$ and $p(t)$ is the window function described below:

+Hence, $s_{b}(t)$ consists of a sum of complex exponentials (representing the targets) and a sum of interfering signals (baseband chirps).
+Therefore, the uncorrelated interference appears as a highly non-stationary component on the beat signal's spectrogram, being spread across multiple frequency bins, as opposed to the signal received from targets, which is present only at some frequency values \cite{alland2019spm}.
+This explains the general aspect of the magnitude of STFT presented in Figure~\ref{fig_1}.